-While the term isn’t entirely accurate, as it doesn’t generate power like fossil-fuel-powered generators do, the term has stuck.
-We prefer to go by the term “portable power station”, but for this article, we’ll use “Solar Generator”.
+While the “generator” isn’t entirely accurate, as they don’t generate power in the way fossil-fuel-powered generators do, the term has stuck.
+We often use the term “portable power station,” but for the purposes of this article, we’ll be using “Solar Generator.”

 Do solar generators really work?

-In short, they work for anything a traditional generator can be used for without the fumes, smell, or high maintenance.
-While it’s true that a big limitation in the past has been output, with solar generators lacking when it comes to powering heavy-duty devices, this has been remedied in recent years with EcoFlow’s X-Boost technology.
+In short, solar generators work for virtually anything a traditional generator can be used for without the fumes, smell, or high maintenance.
+While it’s true that a significant limitation in the past has been output, with solar generators lacking when it comes to powering heavy-duty devices, this has been remedied in recent years with EcoFlow’s X-Boost technology.
 More on that later.

-The key thing that sets solar generators apart from their archaic counterparts is that you’ll need to charge them rather than give them petrol.
-If you’re charging with solar panels, you’ll want ones with an solar panel connector for maximum compatibilities, such as EcoFlow’s range of portable solar panels, and of course, sun.
+The key thing that sets solar generators apart from their archaic counterparts is that you’ll need to charge them rather than give them fuel.
+If you’re charging with solar panels, you’ll just want ones with an solar panel connector for maximum compatibility, such as EcoFlow’s range of portable solar panels and, of course, sun.
 You can read more about what kinds of solar panels you might consider here.

 That being said, solar isn’t the only way to charge up.
-Almost all solar-powered generators can charge via wall outlets too, with some supporting a bunch of charging methods.
+Almost all solar-powered generators can charge via wall outlets too, with some supporting various charging methods.
 In this way, solar generators are much more flexible than traditional generators.
-EcoFlow DELTA Pro for example lets you use wall outlets, car outlets, solar panels, Smart Generators, or even EV charging stations.
+EcoFlow DELTA Pro, for example, lets you use wall outlets, car outlets, solar panels, Smart Generators, or even EV charging stations.
 Storing renewable energy is now easier than ever.